csinva/csinva.github.io/_notes/ai/ai.md

 	2. *Q-learning agent*
 		- learns *action-utility function* = *Q-function* maps directly from actions to utility
-	3. *reflex agent* - learns policy that maps directly from states to actions
+	3. *reflex agent* - learns policy that maps directly from states to actions Ian Oldenburg
+- after learning, can the agent make predictions about what the next state and reward will be before it takes each action?
+If it can, then it’s a model-based RL algorithm. if it cannot, it’s a model-free algorithm.

 ### passive reinforcement learning
 - given policy $\pi$, learn $U^\pi (s)$